-These Buttermilk Biscuits made with farm fresh butter & buttermilk and are rich, buttery and stacked with flaky layers.
-They are the perfect biscuit!
+These Buttermilk Biscuits made with farm fresh butter & buttermilk are rich, buttery and stacked with flaky layers – the perfect food!

 Every time I make biscuits from scratch, they never rise!
 They’r flat, tasteless and honestly… a lot like hockey pucks!
 I’m not sure if it’s because I didn’t have the right recipe, if I didn’t cut the butter into he flour enough or maybe I overworked the dough.

 Regardless… I failed each time I made them.
 My family still ate it… but in the back of my head, it was a failure.
 Until today.

 Betsie Morris Gibson, one of my loyal and super sweet readers of JavaCupcake shared with me her Grandma Love’s recipe for biscuits!
 Betsie said her Grandma Love adapted this recipe from the back of the Clabber Girl Baking Powder container back in the 1950’s.
 So… this recipe is tried, true and I could definitely count on it work!